IdealisticINTJ/eunoiaversed/README.md

-# Eunoiaversed
+# eunoiaversed.

-Welcome to Eunoiaversed, my personal website where I curate Instagram writings and share peeks from my journal (on my Volume 4.3) maintained in Obsidian.
+Welcome to eunoiaversed, my personal website where I curate Instagram writings and share peeks from my journal (on my Volume 4.3) maintained in Obsidian.

 Page in question: https://www.instagram.com/eunoiaversed/

 ## To-Do
 ### P0

 - [ ] Infinite carousel with framer-motion